AguaClara/String-Digester/Spring 2019/String_Digester_Final_Report_Draft.md

 In another experiment, three different types of plastic often used in pipe production were investigated for biofilm formation.
 These materials were PVC, PEX, and HDPE.
 After two years of system operation, which included weekly pipeline flushing, biofilm analyses were taken.
 It was found that the PEX pipe had the highest number of bacteria growing (1.15*10<sup>3</sup> $\frac{CFU}{cm^2}$; CFU: colony-forming unit), HDPE pipes had two times less the amount of bacteria (451 $\frac{CFU}{cm^2}$), and PVC surfaces had a significantly lower bacteria count (193 $\frac{CFU}{cm^2}$).
 However, the number of microorganisms found in the pipes was not related to the number of mineral deposits found, as HDPE pipes had the thickest biofilms with bacteria attached to mineral deposits or immersed in exopolymers.
 Bacteria did not form large aggregates on PEX surfaces, and PVC biofilm was only made of single cells and did not have any mineral deposits.
 It was concluded that the ranking of susceptibility to biofilm growth and colonization was HDPE, PEX, and PVC respectively. [(A. Rożej et al., 2015)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4282696/)

 Studies have also been conducted about the bacteria that produce the biofilm on the stainless steel.
 Many of these studies involve curli-producing bacteria.
 Curli fibers "are the major proteinaceous component of a complex extracellular matrix produced by many Enterobacteriaceae" and "are involved in adhesion to surfaces, cell aggregation, and biofilm formation" [(Barnhart and Chapman).](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2838481/) One such study focused on *Escherichia coli* O157:H7 bacteria with 6 individual strains, three of which produced curli and three which did not.
 The study found that the gene for curli production did not affect the attachment of the bacteria to the stainless steel, but it did affect the formation of biofilms.
-Only the curli producing strains were able to form biofilms [(Ryu et al. 2004).](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1472-765X.2004.01591.x) However, since *E. coli* are commonly found in wastewater, it is probable for biofilm to be able to grow on the stainless steel chains as long as some **[strains of E. coli]** ~~kind of bacteria~~ with the curli-producing gene is present in the wastewater and the flow rate is not too fast.
+Only the curli producing strains were able to form biofilms [(Ryu et al. 2004).](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1472-765X.2004.01591.x) However, since *E. coli* are commonly found in wastewater, it is probable for biofilm to be able to grow on the stainless steel chains as long as some **[strains of E. coli --Addressed GS]** strains of E. Coli with the curli-producing gene is present in the wastewater and the flow rate is not too fast.
 So, assuming that the bacteria will most likely be present and once the biofilm is built up on each of the chains, the main issue then becomes preventing accumulated biofilm from falling off one chain and then, in a domino effect, dragging it off other chains as well.

 ## Previous Works
 ### Spring 2018